openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/connection-security.md

 Here are the different types of connections:

 - `control` -  connections between a controller and a router that manage network state.
 Secured via mTLS 1.2+
-- `link` - connections between a routers.
+- `link` - connections between routers to form a mesh network.
 Secured via mTLS 1.2+
-- `edge` - a multiplexed connections between an SDK and an Edge Router that carries `service` connections.
+- `edge` - multiplexed connections between an SDK and an Edge Router that carries `service` connections.
 Secured via mTLS 1.2+
-- `controller APIs` - connections between a controller and an SDK or other software via HTTPS and/or secure websockets.
+- `controller APIs` - connections between a controller and an SDK (or other software) via HTTPS and/or secure websockets.
 Secured via TLS, mTLS 1.2+
-- `service` - connections are routed through an `edge` connection and establish connection between a client SDK and a host SDK.
-They carry application data is end-to-end encrypted.
-Secured via libsodium public private key cryptography and inherits the security of its `edge` connection.
+- `service` - connections carried by an `edge` connection and establish communication between a client and host.
+Application data is end-to-end encrypted via libsodium public private key cryptography.

 Below is a diagram showing the `control`, `link`, `edge`, and `controller API` connections.
 The `service` connections exist within an `edge` connection and are pictured in more detail in the second diagram.